Uriopass/flat_spatial/README.md

 or object removal based on handles (using `slotmap`).

 It is recommended to have queries roughly the same size as the cell size.

+## SparseGrid

+The SparseGrid is very similar to the DenseGrid, only that it uses a HashMap of cells instead of a vector.
+That way, unused space has zero overhead and no reallocation is necessary when points get out of the boundary, only when the HashMap runs out of space.

+On the flip side, this makes queries/maintaining slightly slower since positions need to be hashed to find the corresponding cell.

 ### Benchmarks